- Education and Science»

 The second expedition, “Operation Thursday”, was launched on 5th March 1944.
 It was the second largest airborne invasion of the war and consisted of a force of 20,000 British and Commonwealth soldiers with air support provided by the 1st Air Commando USAAF.

-The incursion and advance was made using columns so named because all personnel moving through the jungle were in single file (a tactic to be copied 20 years later.)
+The incursion and advance were made using columns so named because all personnel moving through the jungle was in a single file (a tactic to be copied 20 years later.)
 Each column was essentially of company strength (about 120 - 200 men).
 Carrying their supplies and equipment was about 1,000 mules, rather than the camels and elephants used previously.

 The plan was to cut off the Japanese in southern Burma from those forces fighting General Joseph Stilwell in the north and British Field Marshal William Joseph "Bill" Slim, (1st Viscount Slim) in Imphal and Kohima.